SciFiDeath/AdventureFramework2023/Slides_json_spec.md

     <tr>
         <td><code>SlideId</code></td>
         <td>
             The <code>SlideId</code> must be unique across all slides.
 It should first contain the name of the group (e.g. the room) and then a name for the slide.
 The two parts are seperated by a dot.
 The name of the group should be the same as the name of the folder the images for the slides are in.
-Ids and rooms should be in snake_case/PascalCase (need to decide on that).
+Ids and rooms should be in snake_case.
         </td>
         <td>
-            <code>HM305.BlackboardCloseup</code>
             <code>hm305.blackboard_closeup</code>
         </td>
     </tr>
     <tr>
         <td><code>ButtonId</code></td>
         <td>
             The <code>ButtonId</code> must be unique across all buttons on a slide.
 It doesn't have to contain the name of the slide.
-Naming in either snake_case/PascalCase (need to decide on that).
+Naming in either snake_case.
         </td>
         <td>
-            <code>ExitDoor</code>
             <code>exit_door</code>
         </td>
     </tr>